 How Much Silver Should You Consider Owning?

-John Roberts, founder and CEO of LiveLearnAndProsper.com, settles on six percent as his allocation for silver, with a recommendation of two, four, or six percent as a starting point (depending on your risk tolerance).
+John Roberts, founder and CEO of LiveLearnAndProsper.com, settles on 6% as his allocation for silver, with a recommendation of 2, 4, or 6% as a starting point depending on your risk tolerance.

 “Of course, everyone’s situation is different.
 So you’ll need to decide…what works best for you,” Roberts writes.

-GuruFocus.com suggests an overall 10 to 20 percent allocation of precious metals, with silver making up a 30-percent share of that allocation if you’re aiming to preserve wealth.
+GuruFocus.com suggests an overall 10–20% allocation of precious metals, with silver making up a 30% share of that allocation if you’re aiming to preserve wealth.

 “Silver and gold belong in every balanced portfolio.
 There’s no magic percentage of silver and gold you should include,” GuruFocus.com advises.
 “Adjust your position in silver and gold according to your goals, your age, and the size of your savings.”

 What does that look like?
-If you’re growth-driven, you may want to allocate as much as 70 percent to silver and 30 percent to gold since “silver has a higher growth ceiling than gold.”
-And if you’re holding precious metals for the long term, “you have a greater chance of seeing a silver bull market,” GuruFocus.com suggests.
+If you’re growth-driven, GuruFocus.com suggests allocating as much as 70% of a precious metals portfolio to silver and 30% to gold since “silver has a higher growth ceiling than gold.”
+And if you’re holding precious metals for the long term, says the site, “You have a greater chance of seeing a silver bull market.”

 Everyone has different financial goals and a different tolerance for risk.
-The allocations we present here are aimed at helping you find your ownership percentages for gold and silver.
-Markets change regularly, as do your life and your allocations.
-Call 1-844-307-1589 to get started.
+The allocations we present here are aimed at helping you find a unique balance of gold and silver that works for your equally unique portfolio.
+Request your free Gold Information Kit to get started.